 It's the combined experience of nature and people (and the human nature that responds to the surrounding environment) that we find truly soul nourishing.

-1. It’s all about the layers.
+1. Hiking clothing: it's all about the layers.

 Even if the days are warm at low altitude, nights may still be chilly.
 On summit days you'll often need to pile on everything you have to get to the top, only to peel it off layer by layer as you descend.

-2. Rest and sleeping clothes.
+2. Hiking clothing for overnights: carry separate rest and sleeping clothes.

-They called the yucky, stinky clothes you'll find yourself wearing every day until the very end your uniform.
-In light of this — and even if you are going minimalist — try to include an extra set of night clothes to change into at the end of the day.
+They called the yucky, stinky clothes you'll find yourself wearing every day until the very end your “hiking uniform.”
+In light of this — and even if you are going minimalist — try to include an extra set of night clothes to change into at the end of the day to relax and sleep in.
 These clothes will be dry (quite important if you've hit snow or rain that day), comfortable and relatively clean (in comparison).

 3. Never skimp on sun protection.

 As you advance higher in elevation, the sun becomes scary strong.
-So even if you tan beautifully on the beach without any sunscreen, be sure to pack ample and strong sunscreen.
-Carry a hat that will protect your face from the sun (think rollable foldable sun or jungle hat — we don't need to look pretty while trekking).
+So even if you tan beautifully on the beach without any sunscreen, be sure to pack ample and strong sunscreen once you head into the mountains.
+Carry a hat that will protect your face from the sun (think rollable foldable sun hat or baseball cap — we don't need to look pretty while trekking).